Andy Rachleff

 Andy Rachleff is a co-founder and Executive Chairman of Wealthfront.
 He had previously been the executive chairman of the company after stepping down as the CEO, but then returned to the CEO role on October 31, 2016.
 Rachleff co-founded Benchmark Capital in 1995 and was a general partner until 2004.
-Prior to Benchmark, Rachleff was a general partner with Merrill, Pickard, Anderson & Eyre.
+Prior to Benchmark, Rachleff was a general partner with Merrill, Pickard, Anderson & Eyre, a venture capital firm.

+Education

+In 1980, Rachleff earned a Bachelor of Science has a (BS) from the University of Pennsylvania.
+Four years later, he earned a Master's degree (MBA) from Stanford University.

 Career

 Rachleff co-founded Benchmark Capital, a venture capital firm, in 1995.
 The firm invested in companies including eBay, OpenTable, Snapchat, Twitter and Uber.
 Rachleff led investments in Blue Coat Systems, Equinix and Juniper Networks.

-In 2000, Rachleff joined the University of Pennsylvania Board of Advisors for the school of engineering.
-He retired from Benchmark Capital in late 2004 and began teaching technology entrepreneurship courses at Stanford Graduate School of Business in January 2005.
-In 2005, he also joined the University of Pennsylvania board of trustees where he is the Chairman of the university's endowment investment committee and a member of the executive committee.